Over 30 Years of Design

 Museum Master Planning – Mt.
 SAC Athletics Heritage Hall Museum • Richard Nixon Presidential Library & Museum • Panama Canal Museum • Mission San Juan Capistrano • Mozart Vienna Centennial Museum

 William Maple has very local roots.
 He graduated from Cal State Fullerton with an “Environmental Design” degree where he took a job at the campus art gallery to help pay off his student grant.
 Little did he know that this would be a career decision!
 For the past 30 years he has been designing permanent exhibits throughout the United States and in countries as far away as Panama and Korea.
 One of his first freelance projects was in the “old ticket office” at the Hollywood Bowl.
 (History, Québec on Stage, Disney at the Bowl)

 His favorite projects become deeply personal.
 These include: The National Prisoner of War Museum, The Cherokee Trails of Tears Exhibit and the redesign of the George Bush (Senior) Presidential Museum.

 Luke Maple is a graduate from Cal State Channel Islands with a degree in fine arts.
 Having grown up around design, he now makes his mark in the museum and exhibition industry.
 With a background in emerging technologies, he utilizes cutting edge equipment to aid in storytelling.
-In addition to traditional graphic design, users can see Virtual Reality, and 3D Printing capture viewers attention at the upcoming Apollo exhibition at the Richard Nixon Presidential Library.
+In addition to traditional graphic design, users can see Virtual Reality, and 3D Printing capture viewers attention at the Apollo exhibition at the Richard Nixon Presidential Library.